Skip to Content

 Final Thoughts

-Cornerstone was a nice rye whiskey, but it wasn’t as magical when put up against some other heavy hitters at a similar price point.
-As much as it pains me to say, drinking Cornerstone together with Kentucky Owl really made me stop complaining about how expensive the Kentucky Owl releases were in comparison because I determined that they were probably worth it after all.
+Cornerstone is a nice rye whiskey by itself, but it quickly loses its luster when its put up against other rye whiskies at similar price points.
+Drinking Cornerstone together with Kentucky Owl really made me stop complaining about how expensive the Kentucky Owl releases were (this is when their retail prices were roughly the same) because I realized just how special Kentucky Owl was.

-Although I still believe Cornerstone is a great whiskey, it just isn’t worth the hype or the price tag.
-It drinks, at best, like a $75 bottle of rye whiskey.
+Although I still believe Cornerstone is a great whiskey, it’s not worth the hype or the price tag.
+It drinks – at best – like a $75 bottle of rye whiskey.

 What would $75 get you these days for rye?
 It could get you a 9 year old rye whiskey from MGP or a 16 year old single barrel of Alberta rye whiskey from WhistlePig.
-Both of those would also score right around an “8” on my rating scale as well.
+Both of those would probably have similar ratings on my rating scale as well.

-In the meantime, if Wild Turkey ever wants to show rye whiskey fans that they still have the chops to make a really desirable rye, they may be better served to re-open their single barrel program for stores to pick from again.
+In the meantime, if Wild Turkey ever wants to show rye whiskey fans that they still have the chops to make a really desirable rye, they may be better served to re-open their single barrel program for stores to pick from again (note: this is finally happening in 2024).
 I have a feeling that there still are many gems just waiting to be found in those warehouses around Lawrenceburg.

 Featured Products